-Email is the official form of communication at Trocaire College.
+Email is the official communication channel of Trocaire College.
 Students are issued a Trocaire.edu email address upon acceptance to the college.
 Students must use their Trocaire email when communicating with offices and members of the Trocaire community.
-It is the student's responsibility to check their email regularly and delete unimportant messages due to limited storage space.
+It is the student's responsibility to check their email regularly and to delete unimportant messages due to limited storage capacity.

-Students can access their Trocaire email at http://www.portal.office.com.
+Students can access their Trocaire email at outlook.office.com.
 Email passwords expire every 120 days.
-Students will be prompted to reset their passwords 30 days before it expires.
+Students will be prompted to reset their password 30 days before it expires.